Evotaz (Atazanavir And Cobicistat)

 Primary Uses

-Evotaz is used in combination with other anti-HIV agents to treat adults who are infected with Human Immunodeficiency Virus (HIV).
-It is specifically designed for adult patients only.
+Evotaz is primarily used to treat adults infected with the Human Immunodeficiency Virus (HIV).

 How It Works